Mike Gillislee: 2016 season

 On January 4, 2016, the Bills signed Gillislee to a contract extension.
-After Karlos Williams was released by the Bills after showing up out of shape, he stepped in and took the role of Bills' backup running back.
-Gillislee rushed for 577 yards on 101 carries.
-He posted 9 receptions and 50 yards receiving.
+After Karlos Williams was released by the Bills after showing up out of shape, he stepped in and took the role of backup running back.
+Gillislee rushed for 577 yards on 101 carries, and posted 9 receptions with 50 yards receiving.
 Gillislee's 5.7 yards per carry led all NFL running backs during the 2016 season.

 When Gillislee was set to be a restricted free agent, the Bills placed an original round (fifth round) tender on Gillislee.
 On April 18, 2017, the New England Patriots extended a two-year, $6.4 million offer sheet to Gillislee, giving the Bills five days to match.

 New England Patriots

-On April 24, 2017, was signed by the New England Patriots.
+On April 24, 2017, Gillislee was signed by the New England Patriots.
 He was offered contracts by both the Bills and the Patriots, but the Bills declined to match the offer made by the Patriots.
 Gillislee signed for the Patriots on a two-year, $6.4 million deal.
-In order to sign him, the Patriots had to give up a 2017 fifth round draft pick that was used to select Matt Milano.
+In order to sign him, the Patriots had to give up a 2017 fifth round draft pick (which the Bills used to select Matt Milano).

 In the season opener against the Kansas City Chiefs on September 7, Gillislee had 15 rushes for 45 yards and a career-high three rushing touchdowns in his Patriots debut.
-However, he was stopped by the Chiefs defense on two fourth down plays in the 42–27 loss.
+However, he was stopped by the Chiefs' defense on two fourth-down plays in the 42–27 loss.
 In the game, Gillislee scored the first points of the 2017 NFL season with his first rushing touchdown in the first quarter.
-On September 17, in Week 2 against the New Orleans Saints, he followed up his Week 1 performance with 18 carries for 69 yards and a touchdown to bring his season total to four.
-After a promising start to the season, Gillislee’s role was limited and was inactive for seven games.
-He finished his first season in New England with 104 carries for 383 yards and 5 touchdowns and also caught a pass for 15 yards.
+In Week 2 against the New Orleans Saints, he followed up his Week 1 performance with 18 carries for 69 yards and a touchdown to bring his season total to four.
+After a promising start to the season, Gillislee's role was limited and he was inactive for seven games.
+He finished his first season in New England with 104 carries for 383 yards and 5 touchdowns, and also caught a pass for 15 yards.
 Gillislee was inactive for the playoffs.
 Without Gillislee, the Patriots reached Super Bowl LII where they lost by a score of 41-33 to the Philadelphia Eagles.

 On September 1, 2018, Gillislee was released by the Patriots after being passed on the depth chart by veteran Jeremy Hill.

 New Orleans Saints

-The New Orleans Saints signed Gillislee to a one-year contract on September 2.
-He was released on October 6, 2018, after Mark Ingram II returned from suspension.
+The New Orleans Saints signed Gillislee to a one-year contract on September 2, 2018.
+He was released on October 6 after Mark Ingram II returned from suspension.
 He finished the 2018 season with 16 carries for 43 yards.

 He reportedly worked out for the Detroit Lions in February 2019.